How to Rip Blu-ray with VLC Without Error (Protected Blu-rays Included)

 Why VLC Fails to Rip Blu-ray for Me?

-The default VLC media player will prompt errors due to Digital Rights Management like AACS when users try to play or rip copy-protected DVDs or Blu-ray Discs.
+As mentioned, as VLC Media Player originally doesn’t support ripping encrypted Blu-ray discs, it will prompt errors when your Blu-ray disc is encrypted with Digital Rights Management like AACS when users try to play or rip copy-protected DVDs or Blu-ray Discs.
 That may cause such a nuisance for many users, so is it unworkable to rip encrypted Blu-ray with VLC?
 Actually, you can add some files to change the configuration of VLC media player so that it helps you play and rip protected Blu-ray discs.

 This may be a bit complicated and requires users to download additional files to add to VLC directory.
 The full guide will be introduced in detail.
 You might as well follow the tutorial and give it a try.
 Or, if you want a direct way to rip encrypted Blu-ray, you can jump to the next section for a more intuitive way.

 To begin with, you should complete the setup of VLC.
 Please make sure that your VLC media player is up to date with the latest version, or it may cause some unexpected errors.

 There are two important files required to enable your VLC to play and rip encrypted Blu-ray, respectively, keys database and AACS dynamic library.
 Please follow the next steps to download these two files onto your desktop.